Tehambuli/Jack-Musical-App/README.md

 Not sure how to add the youtube videol links!

 I have cleaned out the code and I am restarting becasue I am too fucking dumb to get this right the first timne..,.I'M STARTING ALL OVET AGAIN!
 THE CODE HAS BEEN DELETED!
+I've have delete this again, because it is not working!
+I am going to start this code again!